beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ^ So all (non-sensitive) configs for every known environment must be tracked in source control.

-^ This help guarantee that a developer can add or change a config key both where it's declared and where it's used.
+^ This helps guarantee that a developer can add or change a config key both where it's declared and where it's used.

 ---